RoMcGill/coding-game/README.md

 ```

 #### 4. Anticheat,
-I have added a feature that will not alow players to cheat by using copy and paste to get the correct answer in the box immediately.
+I have added a feature that will not allow players to cheat by using copy and paste to get the correct answer in the box immediately.
 To stop this I added an event listener to listen for 'paste' in the text area, when paste is (heard) the event listenr will fire and add the text No Cheating! into the textarea. and also by using prevent default the user will be unable to paste into the text area afterwards

 ![anticheat](assets/Images/no-cheating.png)